Buy Tickets on Eventbrite

 Improved Situational Awareness

-Advanced situational awareness of on-scene status leads to more specific actions and reduced time to resolution.
+Advanced situational awareness of on-scene status leads to more specific actions and accelerated time to resolution.

-Responders have access to all relevant information, including video, floor plans, audio, and other IoT sensor data.
-Two-way communications are established instantaneously across multiple agencies.
+Emergency responders have instant access to all critical information, including video, floor plans, audio, and other IoT sensor data.
+Shared communications are established instantaneously across multiple agencies.

 Incident Management

-Previously unavailable information flows seamlessly in real-time to Fusion Centers.
+Previously unavailable information flows seamlessly in real-time to control centers.
 Advanced two-way intelligence can flow between Federal Government, State, Local, Tribal, Territorial (SLTT), and private sector partners.

-Users in remote locations can connect to command and control centers.
-A lifeline for small groups or lone workers with low connectivity.
+Users in remote locations can connect to command and control centers, creating a lifeline for small groups or lone workers with low connectivity.

 Platform Flexibility

-The only platform that enables two-way communication using existing legacy equipment.
+Mutualink is the only platform that seamlessly enables two-way communication using existing emergency tools and technology.

-Seamlessly connect analog, digital, PTT, LMR, P25, LTE, cell phones, video, sound, IoT sensors, and panic buttons.
-Enhance situational awareness with floor plans and other data.
+Seamlessly connect analog, digital, PTT, LMR, P25, LTE, cell phones, video, sound, IoT sensors, and panic buttons, enhancing situational awareness with floor plans and other data.

 Case Studies